Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 Usually, the word within the sentence is already bolded by Yomichan.
-However, there are some cases where the word within the sentence may not be bold, such as when external programs update the `Sentence` field.
+However, there are some cases where the word within the sentence may not be bold, such as when external programs update the `Sentence` field, or if you are using imported cards.

 By default, the note attempts to highlight the word within the sentence.